alkitony/keyBoardPlay/README.md

 ## Install Procedures

-1. Download/Clone the index.html and sounds directory.
+1. Download/Clone the keyBoardPlay.html and sounds directory.
 2. Open index.html in a browser.

 **Note:** You must have an internet connection to run the site.
 This site uses paperjs and howler.js cdn libraries.

 ## Background

+This site and code were developed as part of the [Udemy: The Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/) course.

 **Author:** Tony Lanera

 **Date:** Oct 11th, 2016